abhijeetvyavhare/Serverless-todo/README.md

-Sure!
-Here’s a README file for your serverless To-Do application:

----

 # Serverless To-Do Application

 This project is a serverless To-Do application built using AWS Lambda and Amazon API Gateway.
 It demonstrates the use of serverless architecture to create a scalable, cost-efficient, and easy-to-manage application.